 Programme and speakers

-We have a fantastic line-up of speakers, including TV presenter and blind adventurer - Amar Latif and paralympian champion/world champion gold medallist Naomi Riches MBE.
+Our line-up of speakers included TV presenter and blind adventurer - Amar Latif and paralympian champion/world champion gold medallist Naomi Riches MBE.

 Watch our short video message from Amar and summit co-chair Dr Adam Pollard.

 Due to an incurable eye condition, Amar lost 95 per cent of his sight by the age of 18.
 Known as the blind guy who wants to show you the world, Amar founded a travel company ‘Traveleyes’ where thousands of blind and sighted travellers have explored the world together.

 Amar has also brought his message of positivity and open-mindedness to our television screens and featured in: How To Get Fit Fast, The Last Leg Goes Down Under, River Walks, Pilgrimage, Celebrity Masterchef and Travelling Blind.